vieiraae/hackbox/docs/cosmosdb-chatgpt.md

 6. After the deployment finishes (should take around 3 minutes) go to your teams resource group and open the "App Service" resource.
 7. Click on the "Default domain" property to open the app that was just deployed and start playing with it.

-## Quickstart to customize and run locally
+## Option 1: Quickstart to customize and run locally
 1. Open a windows or linux terminal and execute the commmand: `git clone https://github.com/vieiraae/cosmosdb-chatgpt`
 2. `cd cosmosdb-chatgpt`
 3. `dotnet restore`
 4. `code .` to open VS Code and start hacking.
 This sample uses [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor)
 5. Open the `appsettings.json` file and set the Endpoint and Key values for the CosmosDb and OpenAI service.
-Also set the proper deployment name.
 6. `dotnet run`

-## Instructions to deploy the accelerator with your own repo
+## Option 2: Instructions to deploy the sample with your own repo
 1. Fork your own copy of the https://github.com/vieiraae/cosmosdb-chatgpt repo (copy the main branch only)
 2. Replace the `<your account or org name>` in the following url and open the URL in your browser: `https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2F<your account or org name>%2Fcosmosdb-chatgpt%2Fmain%2Fazuredeploy.json`
 3. Ensure that the Azure subscription used for the Hackathon is selected.
 If you don't see the subscription, please reach out